 In Years 11 and 12, VET and over 50 VCE studies, are offered to students in preparation for employment or tertiary education after Year 12.
 In addition, students have the option of undertaking studies under the Vocational Education in Schools (VETiS) program as part of their VCE here at Penola.
-The Victorian Certificate of Applied Learning (VCAL) program is also available to those students who have a vocational pathway in mind as opposed to a University pathway.
+The Victorian Certificate of Applied Learning (VCAL) program is also available to those students who have a vocational pathway in mind.